Sailing from Scotland to Cornwall

 Join Pellew as she makes the voyage South from the West coast of Scotland to Cornwall.

-Join Pellew as she sets sail from Mallaig, Scotland to sail home to Cornwall.
-This voyage is the perfect opportunity to tuck some ocean miles under your belt and taste life on the open water onboard a traditional wooden vessel.
+Join Pellew as the evenings draw in and she makes her journey back home to Cornwall.
+Sailing from Mallaig, this voyage is the perfect opportunity to tuck some sea miles under your belt and taste life on the open water onboard a traditional wooden vessel.

-This voyage will see mainly open water sailing both by day and night as we sail to reach our home of Cornwall.
-Harbour calls and anchorages will be dictated by the weather and tides but we could stop anywhere from the coast of Northern Ireland to the Isle of Man before continuing our sail South.
+This voyage will see mainly open water sailing both by day and night as we sail to reach our destination of Falmouth.
+Harbour calls and anchorages will be dictated by the weather and tides but we could stop anywhere from the Isle of Man to the coast of Northern Ireland before continuing to the Scottish coast.

 Guest berths: 8 Rig: Pilot Cutter